GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 Note that at this point the issue’s status is “investigating” — we haven’t confirmed that it’s really an issue yet.
 So, we should actually refer to this as just an “event” at this point; it doesn’t become an “incident” until we’ve confirmed it.

-At this phase, communications should follow these steps (and any additional steps listed at :
+At this phase, communication should follow these steps (and any additional steps listed at :

 * SL notifies [#login](https://gsa-tts.slack.com/messages/login/) channel that an incident is underway in [#login-situation](https://gsa-tts.slack.com/messages/login-situation/), brief summary
 * The SL should inform GSA of the investigation by emailing itservicedesk@gsa.gov, gsa-ir@gsa.gov with a description of the incident, via a single email to all three addresses WITHIN one (1) hour of the finding.